 Here are a few practical ways to help regulate stress and support your emotional body.

-- Stress Ease is a well-balanced formula full of adaptogenic herbs for energy that promotes hormone balance that supports emotional resiliency.
+- Stress Ease is a well-balanced formula full of grounding adaptogenic herbs for energy.
+It also promotes hormone balance and supports emotional resiliency.

 - Breast Care Balm, applied directly to the breasts and underarms, supports the flow of rasa.
 This can be a wonderful balm to also apply to the low abdomen to help move stagnation in the digestive and reproductive systems.